Click the name of the Saved Search you would like to retrieve. To see the criteria you used and the search date, click the information icon.

 The higher the percent of freshmen receiving merit aid, the better the chances are that you will also receive merit aid.
 Merit aid refers to grants or scholarships that a college awards without regard to financial need on the basis of things like achievement, special talent, and personal qualities.
 Some colleges award merit aid to many students, some award merit aid to a small number of students, and some award no merit aid at all.
 (Colleges that award only need-based aid may still be financially friendly, depending upon your circumstances, because some offer generous aid to families at higher income levels.)

 You can search by merit aid awarded to all freshmen, regardless of whether they also received any need-based financial aid, as well as by merit aid awarded only to freshmen without financial need.
-For colleges in our database, the average percent of freshmen receiving merit aid is 41%.
+For colleges in our database, the average percent of freshmen receiving merit aid is 42%.
 The median is 33%, meaning half of the colleges award merit aid to more than 33% of freshmen and half award merit aid to fewer than 33% of freshmen.
-The average percent of freshmen without financial need receiving merit aid is 14%, and the median is 13%.
-Approximately 62% of colleges provided this information.
+The average percent of freshmen who have no financial need and receive merit aid is 15%, and the median is 14%.
+Approximately 67% of colleges provided this information.
 To search by merit aid awarded ONLY to students without financial need, check the box.
 You may select only one merit aid awarded range.

 Intercollegiate sports teams may be varsity or club level.
 Both compete against other colleges, but typically - although not always - the level of competition and commitment required are greater at the varsity level.
 Varsity teams must comply with NCAA (or other athletic conference) rules, practices and games are mandatory, and financial support is provided by the school's athletic department.
 Many club teams travel and compete in official leagues, but they do not receive full financial support from the athletic department.
 Club teams may have less stringent participation requirements and may be funded as a student organization or by member dues.
 Some larger universities have varsity and club teams in the same sport.
 You may select more than one sport.
 If you check the club sports box, your results will include colleges that offer the sport at the club and/or varsity level.
 Only colleges that offer ALL the sports you select will be included in your results.